 It’s a myth that trucking isn’t a career for women or that they wouldn’t enjoy the work.
 Although being a woman trucker comes with its own challenges, women who are passionate about the job and the independence it brings are happy to take on the role.

-This one is simple: the industry needs to become more woman friendly.
 Recruiters can focus on hiring and retaining more female truck drivers.
 Industry stakeholders can partner with organizations like Women in Trucking to advance and advocate for women in the industry.
 Carriers can go the extra mile to make sure women are comfortable with their companies.
-As your reputation as a woman friendly company grows, more female drivers will consider trucking with your fleet.
+As your reputation as a woman-friendly company grows, more female drivers will consider trucking with your fleet.
 While there is a long road ahead, growing the number of women drivers will make a serious dent in the driver shortage problem.